We All Kill Time - But Rarely on Purpose

 Why Waiting Feels So Uncomfortable

-Waiting creates psychological tension.
+Waiting causes psychological tension.

-You can’t fully start something meaningful.
+You can’t fully relax or embark on something meaningful.

 The 5-Minute Rule: Micro-Actions That Actually Matter